-• Avoid towing a trailer for the first 500 miles (805 km) of vehicle operation.
+• Avoid towing a trailer for the first 500 mi (805 km) of vehicle operation.
 Doing so may damage your vehicle.

-Perform the maintenance listed in Section 8 of this manual.
+Perform the maintenance listed in the "Maintenance Schedule."
+Refer to Section 8 of this manual.
 When towing a trailer, never exceed the GAWR, or GCWR, ratings.